blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 #### Description

 `togglePopups` toggles pop-ups that show up whenever the user tries to save a VC, generate a VP, etc. Pop-ups are enabled by default to keep user in total control of their actions.
-With pop-ups disabled, a dApp can query user's credentials, etc. without them knowing.
-We recommend using `addFriendlyDapp` instead to only trust specific dApps.
+With pop-ups disabled, a dapp can query user's credentials, etc. without them knowing.
+We recommend using `addFriendlyDapp` instead to only trust specific dapps.

 ```typescript
 const response = await ethereum.request({